ibm-cloud-docs/containers/cs_loadbalancer.md

 The portable public IP address that is assigned to your LoadBalancer service is permanent and does not change when a worker node is removed or re-created.
 Therefore, the LoadBalancer service is more available than the NodePort service.
 Unlike with NodePort services, you can assign any port to your load balancer and are not bound to a certain port range.
 If you use a LoadBalancer service, a node port is also available on each IP address of any worker node.
 To block access to node port while you are using a LoadBalancer service, see [Blocking incoming traffic](cs_network_policy.html#block_ingress).

 The LoadBalancer service serves as the external entry point for incoming requests for the app.
-To access the LoadBalancer service from the internet, use the public IP address of your load balancer and the assigned port in the format `<ip_address>:<port>`.
+To access the LoadBalancer service from the internet, use the public IP address of your load balancer and the assigned port in the format `<IP_address>:<port>`.
 The following diagram shows how a load balancer directs communication from the internet to an app:

 <img src="images/cs_loadbalancer_planning.png" width="550" alt="Expose an app in {{site.data.keyword.containershort_notm}} by using a load balancer" style="width:550px; border-style: none"/>